Top 30+ Celtic Symbols And Their Meanings

 Celtic Yule Symbol

-The holiday of the magnificence of the New Sun, the victory over darkness, and the meaning resembles the Roman tradition of Saturnalia and Christian Christmas.
+A celebration of the splendor of the new sun, of victory over darkness, similar in meaning to the Roman tradition of Saturnalia and Christian Christmas.

 Imbolc